Portuguese yields fall as economy shows further progress

-LONDON, Nov 22 (Reuters) - Portuguese bond yields fell on Friday outperformed other euro zone debt markets, after economic data showed a continuing tentative recovery in the debt-laden country’s economy.
+LONDON, Nov 22 (Reuters) - Portuguese yields fell on Friday, bucking a softer tone in the euro zone debt market after economic data showed a continuing tentative recovery in the debt-laden country’s economy.

 Expectations that the country’s international lenders will give Portugal another thumbs-up when they complete the third to last quarterly review of its bailout in coming weeks is also supporting the downward grind in its yields.